VeritasYin/subg_acc/README.md

     <a href="https://hits.seeyoufarm.com"><img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FVeritasYin%2Fsubg_acc&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=Hits&edge_flat=false"/></a>
 </p>

-The `SubGAcc` package is an extension library based on C and openmp to accelerate subgraph operations in subgraph-based graph representation learning (SGRL) with multithreading enabled.
+The `SubGAcc` package is an extension library based on C and openmp to accelerate subgraph operations in subgraph-based graph representation learning (SGRL).
 Follow the principles of algorithm system co-design, query-level subgraphs (of link/motif) (e.g. ego-network in canonical SGRLs) are decomposed into reusable node-level ones (e.g. walk in [SUREL](https://arxiv.org/abs/2202.13538) by `walk_sampler`, set in [SUREL+](https://github.com/VeritasYin/SUREL_Plus/blob/main/manuscript/SUREL_Plus_Full.pdf) by `gset_sampler`).
-Currently, `SubGAcc` consists of the following methods for the realization of scalable SGRLs:
+Currently, `SubGAcc` consists of the following methods for scalable realization of SGRLs:

 - [New] `gset_sampler` walk-based set sampling with structure encoder of landing probability (LP)
-- `walk_sampler` walk-based subgraph sampling with relative positional encoding (RPE)
+- `walk_sampler` walk-based subgraph sampling with relative positional encoder (RPE)
-- `batch_sampler` walk-based sampling of training queries in batches
+- `batch_sampler` walk-based sampling of queries (a group of nodes) for mini-batch training
-- `walk_join` online walk joining that reconstructs the query-level subgraph from node-level walk-based ones to serve queries (a set of nodes)
+- `walk_join` online walk joining that reconstructs the query-level subgraph from node-level walk-based ones to serve queries

 ## Requirements
 (Other versions may work, but are untested)